Under 2 hours

 - Remove the black clamp from the negative terminal and set it on the ground nearby, making sure it does not touch anything else under the car hood.

 - Remove the red clamp from the positive terminal and set it on the ground.

-- Since all clamps have now been removed, you can roll up the jumper cables and put them away.
+- Once all clamps have been removed, you can roll up the jumper cables and put them away.